Kenneth and Mamie Clark: Early life

 The oldest of three children, two girls and one boy, Mamie Phipps was born in Hot Springs, Arkansas, to Harold and Katie Phipps.
 Her father was a doctor, a native of the British West Indies.
 Her father also supplemented his income as a manager at a nearby vacation resort.
 Her mother helped him in his practice and encouraged both their children in education.
 Her brother became a dentist.
 Even though Phipps Clark grew up during the Depression and a time of racism and segregation, she had a privileged childhood.
 Her father's occupation and income allowed them to live a middle-class lifestyle and even got them into some White-only parts of town.
 Phipps Clark, however, still attended segregated elementary and secondary schools, graduating from Pine Bluff's Langston High School in 1934 at only 16 years old.
 This upbringing gave her a unique perspective on how society treated White and Black people differently.
 This realization contributed to her future research of racial identity in Black children.
-Despite the small amount of opportunities for Black students to pursue higher education, Phipps Clark was offered several scholarships for college.
+Despite the small number of opportunities for Black students to pursue higher education, Phipps Clark was offered several scholarships for college.
 Phipps Clark received scholarship offers from two of the most prestigious Black universities at that time, Fisk University in Tennessee and Howard University in Washington D.C.

 Francis Sumner allowed her to work part-time in the psychology department where she expanded her knowledge about psychology.
 During her senior year in 1937 Kenneth, another mentee of Sumner's, and Mamie Clark got married; they had to elope because her mother did not want her to get married before she graduated.
 A year later, she earned her B.A. magna cum laude in psychology (1938).
 Both Kenneth and Mamie went on for additional study at Columbia University.
 They later had two children together, Katie Miriam and Hilton Bancroft.